Discharge from the Clinic

 You may bleed heavily following the second visit, usually for 2 – 3 days and you may even pass some clots.
 This is quite normal.
 After this time, the bleeding will reduce but you could bleed on and off for 3 – 4 weeks.

-If you have any concerns you can always contact us.
+If you have any concerns about the side effects of your early abortion pill, you can always contact us.

 You can take your normal painkillers (they must not contain aspirin) to relieve any discomfort.
 Do not take more than two in 4 hours.

 Your first period may occur 4-6 weeks later and it may be heavier than normal.

 We also advise that you avoid any heavy lifting or exercise for 2-3 weeks.

 It is advisable to carry out a pregnancy test 4 weeks later to confirm your treatment was successful.
 It the pregnancy test is positive, please contact the clinic for further advice.

 It is advisable to carry out a pregnancy test 4 weeks later to confirm your treatment was successful.
 If the pregnancy test is positive, please contact the clinic for further advice.